 Okolo collaborated with the Virginia-based Langley Research Center to examine flight data and facilitate data flow between and across NASA sites.

-She is in charge of the controls team on the STMD-ECI project, which is working to provide novel control strategies for deployable vehicles in order to enable precision landing and enhance mobility during the entry, descent, and landing phases of spaceflight.
+She is in charge of the controls team on the STMD-ECI project, which is working to provide novel control strategies for deployable vehicles to enable precision landing and enhance mobility during the entry, descent, and landing phases of spaceflight.

 Hon.
 Dr., You are the one I’ve been hungering to meet.
 The reason is that you will lead the team of scientists to put the African man on the moon or planets outside of Earth.